 Gordon Ramsay's roasted beef fillet is the opposite of a Kitchen Nightmare.

-Gordon Ramsay’s roasted beef fillet is a delicious, succulent recipe that can be on the table in under an hour.
-A great source of protein and iron, this roasted fillet of beef is served in a fiery tomato tarragon dressing – just leave out the Tabasco if you’re not a fan of spice.
-The beef fillet – the long tenderloin muscle near the spine – is a surprisingly lean cut of meat, which will melt in your mouth when cooked right.
-Leave to rest for a few minutes before thinly slicing.
-A great low-carb dinner as it is, or serve with homemade chips or new potatoes if you’re after something heartier.
+Gordon Ramsay's roasted beef fillet is a delicious, succulent recipe that can be on the table in under an hour.
+A great source of protein and iron, this roasted fillet of beef is served in a fiery tomato tarragon dressing.
+If you're not a fan of spicy food, just leave the Tabasco out of the mix.
+The beef fillet - the long tenderloin muscle near the spine - is a surprisingly lean cut of meat, which will melt in your mouth when cooked right.
+After cooking, leave it to rest for a few minutes before thinly slicing.
+This would make a great alternative Christmas dinner, if you're keen to avoid turkey.
+Or serve it to special guests over the festive period, with homemade chips or roast potatoes.

 - 1.2kg prime beef fillet (in one piece, cut from the thick end)